 Travel expenses: travel for necessary attendance: definitions: temporary workplace: example

 An employee lives and works in New Brighton where he is employed as an engineer.
-His employer sends him to work in Wrexham for 11/2 days a week for 28 months.
+His employer sends him to work in Wrexham for one and a half days a week for 28 months.
 For the rest of the week he continues to work in New Brighton.
 A deduction is due for the full cost of travelling between the employee’s home and Wrexham but not for the cost of travelling between his home and the workplace in New Brighton.

 New Brighton is and remains a permanent workplace of the employee.
 He attends it regularly for the performance of the duties of his employment and that attendance is not to perform a task of limited duration or for a temporary purpose, see EIM32065.